Pylons/pyramid_blogr/docs/authorization_src.rst

 This is how __init__.py should look like at this point::

     from pyramid.config import Configurator
-    from sqlalchemy import engine_from_config
     from pyramid.authentication import AuthTktAuthenticationPolicy
     from pyramid.authorization import ACLAuthorizationPolicy
-    from .security import EntryFactory
+    from sqlalchemy import engine_from_config

-    from .models import (
+    from .models.meta import (
         DBSession,
         Base,
     )

     def main(global_config, **settings):